 What is FSC controlled wood?

 © Brent Stirton Getty Images WWFFSC Mix products can contain timber or fibre from FSC-certified forests, reclaimed materials (pre- and post-consumer) and/or FSC Controlled Wood.
-FSC Controlled Wood certification is designed to allow organisations to avoid the categories of wood considered unacceptable which are to be used in products carrying the FSC Mix label.
+FSC Controlled Wood certification is designed to allow organisations to avoid the categories of wood which are considered to be unacceptable and are to be used in products carrying the FSC Mix label.

 FSC controlled wood is defined as: virgin wood or wood fibre which has been verified as having a low probability of including wood from any of the following categories: